stackhpc/ansible-slurm-appliance/ansible/roles/freeipa/README.md

 ## Usage
 - Add hosts to the `freeipa_client` group and run (at a minimum) the `ansible/iam.yml` playbook.
 - Host names must match the domain name.
 By default (using the skeleton Terraform) hostnames are of the form `nodename.cluster_name.cluster_domain_suffix` where `cluster_name` and `cluster_domain_suffix` are Terraform variables.
 - Hosts discover the FreeIPA server FQDN (and their own domain) from DNS records.
-If this is not set from DHCP, then use the `resolv_conf` role to configure this.
-For example when using the in-appliance FreeIPA development server,:
+If DNS servers are not set this is not set from DHCP, then use the `resolv_conf` role to configure this.
+For example when using the in-appliance FreeIPA development server:

   ```ini
   # environments/<env>/groups